Twipped/CurvyAndTrans.com/posts/2000-01-01.0004.740D5B/03-social-societal.md

 Cisgender [passing](https://en.wikipedia.org/wiki/Passing_(gender)) trans feminine individuals also run into this.
 If you are holding an infant or tending to a child then you are labeled a mom (unless the child is mixed race, then you're demoted to nanny, but that's a whole other topic).
 This can be validating, because it is a sign that you've been seen as a woman, but it can also be extremely *invalidating* when cis women start to talk about what they think are shared experiences with reproductive processes.

+Some unexpected ways that Societal Dysphoria can appear are in the need to conform to the social standards of your true gender.
+For example, many trans women have stories about feeling the need to cover up their chest pre-transition out of an intrinsic sense of modesty.
+A discomfort at swimming topless is a common trait, even when there is no understanding of ones true self; something just knows.

 #### Shame

 Failure to live up to these roles can manifest *intensely* as shame and humiliation.
 Growing up closeted and struggling to fit into common gender tropes often results in signs of disappointment from parents and peers who expected otherwise.
 A father may be disappointed that their AMAB child isn't willing to engage in sports or other masculine activities.
 Female peers may demonstrate disapproval of an AMAB teenager choosing to hang out with a male social circle.
 Teen boys may ostracize an AMAB trans person who doesn't join in with their humor.